RomanKolin/RomanKolin/README.md

 Hi, I’m RomanKolin.
 I'm ML-engineer, Java/Python developer and database administrator.
 Now I programm in Java, Python and develop databases in MySQL/PostgreSQL.
-I like code/design and I'm ready to spend my time on it.
+I like code and design.
 My hobbies are music, cinematograph, fitness